exasol/test-db-builder-java/doc/user_guide/user_guide.md

 ### Running SQL From Files to Create Objects

-Implementation often come with SQL files that users need to execute as a preparation.
+Implementation often comes with SQL files that users need to execute as a preparation.
 Since those files contain production code, it needs to be tested &mdash; but first you need to run those SQL scripts.

 Running an SQL script is easy: